basecamp/bcx-api/README.md

 * Uploads/Attachments: Uploading and downloading of files
 * Notifications: Letting people know by email if new content was added
 * Trashing: Deleting content
+* Moving todos and todolists: Changing their position in the UI

 Help us make it better